ajbaudry/Bayesian-Ages-from-Los-Chocoyos-Ash-Supplementary-Data/README.md

 ## Supplementary materials for the response to comments on thearticle ["A Bayesian age from dispersed plagioclase and zircon dates in the Los Chocoyos ash, Central America"](https://doi.org/10.1016/j.epsl.2024.118826)

+LosChocoyos.ipynb           % Can be run as a Binder notebook as mentioned below.

+Manifest.toml               % Source file for running julia locally as mentioned below.

+Project.toml                % Source file for running julia locally as mentioned below.

 Supplemental_Data zip file contains:

     - USGS_Model_Age                       % Contains the USGS spreadsheet that was used for the U-Th data recalculation for data from Cisneros de Leon et al. (2021).